cybersheepdog/cybersheepdog/README.md

 # About Me

 Cybersecurity Enthusiast, Practitioner and Researcher.
 You can find me on [LinkedIn](https://www.linkedin.com/in/jeremywiedner/) and [Twitter](https://twitter.com/jeremywiedner).
 I have also startd a blog you can find [here](https://cybersheepdog.wordpress.com/).
-I also created a [Cyb3rSheepDog Discord community](https://discord.gg/R9rc3cWMxK) with channels for some of my repositories and discussion on various topics in information security.

 If you like what I produce, then please consider [buying me a coffee](https://www.buymeacoffee.com/cybersheepdog) to help me stay up late and create more.
 Thank you.